Want to create a CCC?

-- I will post your event on the CCC website and promote it on social networks.
+- We will post your event on the CCC website and promote it on social networks.
 It will help if you can do the same.

-- A week before your event, send emails to people who have booked to attend, reminding them of the date, time, venue location details and that it is cakes only.
+- A week before your event, send Private Messages via the CCC website to people who have booked to attend, reminding them of the date, time, venue location details and that it is (whole)cakes only.

 - Bakers may attend on their own (with a cake!) but can also bring a guest.
-We are a sociable and friendly group but please don’t encourage guests without bakers (and cakes!).
+We are a sociable and friendly group.

 - CCC is all about fun and friendship.
-There should be no competition or judging of cakes and I encourage bakers of all standards to bring their cakes along.
+There should be no competition or judging of cakes and we encourage bakers of all standards to bring their homemade cakes along.
 We can’t all be perfect bakers but we can all learn from each other.

 - Having a theme for your event will make it more interesting.
 Maybe you could dream up a quirky word or phrase to describe your event, such as Cake Cornucopia.
 Check on our site for ideas and inspiration.